aryna-yukhnevich/dev/README.md

 - **Note:** Always ensure that the settings you utilize are up-to-date

 ### 2. Provide General Settings  <a name="provide-general-settings"></a>
-The  `general.json` configuration file sets up the tooling environment, monitored environments, and delivery methods. \
+The  `general.json` configuration file sets up the tooling environment, monitored environments, and delivery methods.
-In each configuration file, if there is a list element (such as monitored_environments), it can be extended with additional blocks for each monitored environment/delivery method, etc with the same structure.
-This approach allows for flexibility and scalability in configuration management.
-You can easily add or remove entities from the list without modifying the structure of the configuration file.
-This simplifies the process of adapting the configuration to accommodate changes in your environment or requirements.
 ```json
 {
     "tooling_environment": {